Go Markets vs Pepperstone Comparison

 With these considerations taken into account, we recommend Pepperstone Edge Razor Account

-If you trade volumes are meet GO Markets requirements then you will receive a cash rebate once a month.
+If your trade volumes meet GO Markets requirements, then you will receive a cash rebate once a month.

 Both Standard and Go Markets Plus account holders can claim the rebate.

 If you are a Pepperstone Edge Razor account holder and you trade sufficiently high volumes of forex, then consider joining the Pepperstone active trader program.
 Investors will receive their rebates the next day and can use them for trade immediately.